 Sarah Arthur is a fun-loving speaker and the author of a dozen books on the intersection of faith and great literature, including the award-winning A Light So Lovely: The Spiritual Legacy of Madeleine L’Engle, author of A Wrinkle in Time (Zondervan/HarperCollins).
 A graduate of Wheaton College and Duke University Divinity School, she has served in youth ministry for over 20 years–so please don’t ask her to eat pizza from a box.
 Ever.
 She lives in Lansing, MI with her two little boys and husband Tom, pastor of Sycamore Creek Church.
 Writing fiction is her dream job.
 Find her on Twitter & Instagram @HolyDreaming and online at www.saraharthur.com.

-Michael Wear is the founder of Public Square Strategies LLC, and a leading expert and strategist at the intersection of faith, politics and American public life.
 As one of President Obama’s “ambassadors to America’s believers” (Buzzfeed), Michael directed faith outreach for President Obama’s historic 2012 re-election campaign.
 Michael was also one of the youngest White House staffers in modern American history: he served in the White House faith-based initiative during President Obama’s first term, where he led evangelical outreach and helped manage The White House’s engagement on religious and values issues, including adoption and anti-human trafficking efforts.

 Dr. O. Alan Noble